 Further Reading: The article the death of Michael Faherty is available on the BBC website.

 If you enjoyed this, feel free to share it with your friends!
-Use the buttons at the bottom of the page to follow me on Facebook, Twitter, and Google+ for more!
+Use the buttons at the bottom of the page to follow me on Facebook, Twitter and Amazon!

 In this blog I'll be bringing to you short tales of things that go bump in the night, true stories of weird and unexplained events, and the real-life news of all things odd and macabre, and entertain you along the way.